alexandrnikitin/blog/_posts/2016-06-28-bloom-filter-for-scala.md

 As you might noticed already, there are some limitations. `CanGenerateHashFrom[From]` trait is invariant and it doesn't allow to fallback to the object's `hashCode()` method.
 You need to implement the hash function for your types by yourself.
 But I believe, it's a reasonable price to pay for performance.

-I won't work on all JVMs because of "unsafe" package.
+It won't work on all JVMs because of "unsafe" package.
 And there's no fallback implemented.

 #### Can I use it from Java?